DworkinLab/ChariDworkin2013/README.md

 [http://dx.plos.org/10.1371/journal.pgen.1003661]

-If you are using the data, please also consider citing the DRYAD data package. doi:10.5061/dryad.1375s
+If you are using the data, please also consider citing the DRYAD data package. doi:10.5061/dryad.4dt7c

-Files and folders found in Data&Scripts_ChariDworkin2013.zip All scripts can be read using R version 2.14.2
+All scripts can be read using R version 2.14.2 (which was used for analysis)

 ## Abstract: